jongwon254/Digital-Key-API/README.md

 ## Functionality
 - API has three end points for users to register/login and to retrieve the digital keys from their wallet
-- Examples of request and response are shown below
+- Examples of requests and responses are shown below
 - API URL: **localhost:8080/**

 1. Register (POST): **localhost:8080/auth/register**